umbraco/UmbracoDocs/generic/contribute/getting-started.md

 ## Writing documentation locally

-We recommend using Visual Studio Code for making changes to the documentation.
+We recommend using a text editor like Visual Studio Code, rather than an IDE like Visual Studio, for making changes to the documentation on your local machine.

 ## Multi-version documentation